 Your whole organization is likely working from home, and the entire global economy has been knocked on its head.
 So what does this mean for the sales industry?
 As our current situation unfolds, we have been choosing a variety of specific sales topics to address.
 We want to help you be thoughtful and purposeful about your sales performance management.

-First, we want to acknowledge that it’s very frustrating to change sales plans that were JUST finalized and have to re-do territories that you had previously felt so confident about, but this is also an opportunity to make sure that you have designed plans and selected territories to drive the very best behavior from your sales team.
+First, we want to acknowledge that it’s very frustrating to change sales plans that were JUST finalized and have to re-do territories that you had previously felt so confident about, but this is also an opportunity to make sure that you have strategic sales territory maps to drive the very best behavior from your sales team.
 And right now, it’s imperative that you rethink these plans.
 You can start by considering the following territories-related FAQ.